scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

 .. class:: abstract

    MDAnalysis_ is an object-oriented Python library to analyze trajectories from molecular dynamics (MD) simulations in many popular formats.
-   With the development of highly optimized molecular dynamics software (MD) packages on HPC resources, the size of simulation trajectories is growing to many  terabytes in size.
+   With the development of highly optimized molecular dynamics (MD) software packages on HPC resources, the size of simulation trajectories is growing to many  terabytes in size.
    Thus efficient analysis of MD simulations becomes a challenge for MDAnalysis, which does not yet provide a standard interface for parallel analysis.
-   To address the challenge, we developed PMDA_, a Python library that provides parallel analysis algorithms based on MDAnalysis.
+   To address this challenge, we developed PMDA_, a Python library that provides parallel analysis algorithms based on MDAnalysis.
-   PMDA parallelized common analysis algorithms in MDAnalysis through a task-based approach with the Dask_ library.
+   PMDA parallelizes common analysis algorithms in MDAnalysis through a task-based approach with the Dask_ library.
    We implement a simple split-apply-combine scheme for parallel trajectory analysis.
    The trajectory is split into blocks and analysis is performed separately and in parallel on each block ("apply").
    The results from each block are gathered and combined.
    PMDA allows one to perform parallel trajectory analysis with pre-defined analysis tasks.
    In addition, it provides a common interface that makes it easy to create user-defined parallel analysis modules.
-   PMDA supports all schedulers in Dask, and one can run analysis in a distributed fashion on HPC or ad-hoc clusters or on a single machine.
+   PMDA supports all schedulers in Dask, and one can run analysis in a distributed fashion on HPC machines, ad-hoc clusters, a single multi-core workstation or a laptop.
-   We tested the performance of PMDA on single node and multiple nodes on local supercomputing resources and workstations.
+   We tested the performance of PMDA on single node and multiple nodes on a national supercomputer.
-   The results show that parallelization improves the performance of trajectory analysis.
+   The results show that parallelization improves the performance of trajectory analysis and, depending on the analysis task, can cut down time to solution from hours to minutes.
    Although still in alpha stage, it is already used on resources ranging from multi-core laptops to XSEDE supercomputers to speed up analysis of molecular dynamics trajectories.
-   PMDA is available under the GNU General Public License, version 2.
+   PMDA is available as open source under the GNU General Public License, version 2 and can be easily installed via the ``pip`` and ``conda`` package managers.

 .. class:: keywords